Beoning/Beoning/README.md

 # Даниил Никитин - @Beoning

 Hi, I'm Daniil.
+A 21 y.o.
 Junior self-taught developer.
 My goal is to become a Senior Full-Stack Developer, then a Team Leader for a complete understanding of all stages of the development process to use this knowledge in the future for my own projects.
-So, as you can see, I'm a very ambitious guy 🏆
+So, as you can see, I'm a very ambitious 🏆

 ## Current technologies i'm studying or studied already
 #### Studied: